mgechev/blog.mgechev.com/_posts/2015-03-05-persistent-state-reactjs.markdown

 }
 {% endhighlight %}

-Okay, this seems to work but we should duplicate the same code for each new element, which state we want to save...
+Okay, this seems to work but we should duplicate the same code for each new element, which state we want to save...There are also some issues with the "transactional" behavior.
+What about the `localStorage` is full and it throws an error?
+We won't have the state saved persistently so we will have inconsistency.

 ## Mixins